s92xiong/find-la-cloche/README.md

 Find La Cloche is a web app that provides access to a database containing crowdsourced images and reviews for all 34 campsites along the La Cloche Silhouette Trail (LCST) in Killarney, Ontario, Canada.
 Inspired by [AllTrails](https://www.alltrails.com/), this app serves as a guide for backpacking enthusiasts to gain insight into the conditions of their reserved campsites.

-## Why I built this project, what I hope it solves
-The LCST is one of the most popular backpacking trails in Ontario.
-Despite its popularity, it is difficult to find information about Killarney campsites which are essential to complete a multi-day backpacking trip.
-Ontario Parks reservation provides few details nor any images of the campsites, and any information one can find is scattered online, requiring users to conduct extensive research.

-Some important questions that I have when reserving a campsite in the backcountry: does this location have access to clean water?
-Will a tree fall over on me?
-Is the ground flat?
-How is the privacy?
-Is there a place where I can safely hang my food?
-Are the conditions adequate to set up my tent or hammock?
-I am confident that others are asking these same questions.
-Thus, I built this application to serve as an opportunity for backpackers to come together and help contribute to the outdoors community.

 ## Frameworks
 This project was built using React (Create React App) and Firebase.
 The Firebase services used in this project are Authentication, Firestore Database, Storage, and Hosting.